Avast

 Introducing Cleaning Reminders

-There were some overlaps with the Automatic Cleaning feature so I was able to incorporate some of the usability hub feedback from Automatic Cleaning in to the Reminders design.
+There were some overlaps with the Automatic Cleaning feature allowing me to incorporate relevant Usability hub feedback in to the Reminders design.

-However, elements such as Cleaning notifications (Cleaning is about to start/has finished) and Cleaning type ( Health Check/Custom Clean) wouldn't be relevant since Reminders were about prompting the user to perform the clean themselves.
+However, elements such as Cleaning notifications (Cleaning is about to start/has finished) and Cleaning type (Health Check/Custom Clean) were excluded as Reminders were about prompting the user to initiate the clean themselves.

-Lighten the cognitive load even further by designing the feature homepage just for 'confirming' and 'editing' cleaning preferences.
+Further reduce cognitive load by designing the feature homepage just for 'confirming' and 'editing' cleaning preferences.

 Integrating Both Features and Validation

-Before I could test the Reminders feature, the scope changed again to mean that each feature would no longer be exclusive to their tier.
+A late scope change required that each feature would no longer be exclusive to their respective tiers.

-This meant remapping the User journey to allow Free users to discover the automated feature within their version of the app and illustrate how Paying users could select either Automatic Cleaning or Cleaning Reminders for their schedule.
+I remapped the User journey to ensure Free users could discover the automated feature in their version of the app, while enabling Paying users to choose either option (Automatic Cleaning or Cleaning Reminders) when setting a schedule.

-Both aspects of the feature would be shown on the feature homepage, however Automatic Cleaning would be accessible to CC Free users via the trial or by upgrading to CC Professional.
+Both features were surfaced on the homepage, with Automatic Cleaning accessible to Free users via a trial or upgrade to CC professional.

 Automatic Cleaning notifications can be switched on and off.